shhossain/computer_science/.github/pull_request_template.md

 If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...

+## Adding your name in the contributors list
+Comment "@all-contributors please add @your_username for content" to add your name in the contributors list.
+_You can change the "content" with any of [this](https://allcontributors.org/docs/en/emoji-key)_

 ### Reviewers:
 - [ ] @username